California Baptist Lancers baseball

 The California Baptist Lancers baseball team represents California Baptist University, which is located in Riverside, California.
-The Lancers are an NCAA Division I college baseball program that competes in the Western Athletic Conference (WAC).
+The Lancers are an NCAA Division I college baseball program that competes in the Big West Conference.
 They began competing in Division I in 2019 and joined the Western Athletic Conference the same season.

 The Cal Baptist Lancers play home games on campus at James W. Totman Stadium.
 Under the direction of Head Coach Gary Adcock, the Lancers transitioned from Division II to Division I and were not eligible for postseason play.
 In their first season in the WAC, they tied for the regular season title.
 They repeated their shared title in 2021 and first competed in the WAC's postseason tournament in 2023.
 In the program's seven years in Division II, the Lancers played in five NCAA tournaments.

 Since the program's inception, two Lancers have later played in Major League Baseball (MLB), Trevor Oaks and Tyson Miller.
-Since 1981, 42 other Lancers have been drafted in the MLB Draft.
+Since 1981, 42 other Lancers have been drafted in the MLB draft.